alexupm95/DC-OPF_SSE_ETSIDI/README.md

       <img src="./utils/Step2.png" alt="Step 2" width="50%">
      </p>

-> ℹ️ Note: **After you click `launch` on MyBinder, it builds a temporary cloud environment from the selected GitHub repository — installing dependencies and opening an interactive workspace (like Jupyter or VS Code) where you can run the code directly in your browser.**
+> ℹ️ Note: **After you click `launch` on MyBinder, it builds a temporary cloud environment from the selected GitHub repository — installing dependencies and opening an interactive workspace (like Jupyter or VS Code) where you can run the code directly in your browser.
+In MyBinder, you can edit any file and save it locally.
+However, any changes you make are not pushed to the GitHub repository (fortunately).**

 </details>

-**3. Run the Code:**
+**3. 👨🏽‍💻 Run the Code:**
 <details>
   <summary>Click to see the details</summary>